ozdemiremrecan/ozdemiremrecan/README.md

 # 💫 About Me:
-🔭 I’m currently working on frontend development(ReactJS,Angular)
+🔭 I’m currently working on frontend development(Angular)

 ## 🌐 Socials: